-Long-term care insurance is typically something aimed at older individuals, but what about disabled adults who need care immediately or are likely to at any moment?
+Long-term care insurance is typically something aimed at older individuals, but what about disabled adults who need medical care immediately or are likely to at any moment?
 Can long-term care insurance for disabled adults be a useful tool, or do you still need to wait until you’re older?
 Maybe you’re not disabled, but a close loved one is, and you’re concerned about their future?

 This guide will walk you through the details you need to know regarding what long-term care insurance is, how it can benefit you or a family member dealing with a disability, and the best way to find a policy that will suit your needs if the time ever comes that you need to make a claim.